b-mcintyre/QMEE/README.md

 code was created on in the script, I pipe-lined my code for the ability to easily break and edit my code, and I placed the raw data utilized on github with this README file I stating where to find the code.

   The data is a subset of data from a previous experiment conducted in Dr. Ian Dworkin's lab by MSc Caitlyn Daley utilizing D. melanogaster.
-The data contains crosses of 8 mutant alleles on 2 genes in Oregon-R genetic background with 20 wild type backgrounds from the Drosophila Genetic Research Panel (GDRP).
+The data contains crosses of 8 mutant alleles on 2 genes in Oregon-R genetic background with 20 wild type backgrounds from the Drosophila Genetic Research Panel (DGRP).
 The alleles range from very weak to very severe phenotypic effects on wing phenotype.
-Severity was measured quantitatively as total area in pixels and semi-quantiatively as morphoicial changes on a scale of 1-21 A score of 1 was given to wings appearing morphologically wild type and 21 given to wings with more severe morphological changes.
+Severity was measured quantitatively as total area in pixels and semi-quantitatively as morphological changes on a scale of 1-21.
+A score of 1 was given to wings appearing morphologically wild type and 21 given to wings with more severe morphological changes.

 The Biological questions I am attempting to answer are if background genetic effects are specific to individual alleles, correlated in alleles of the same gene, or correlated with genes of common phenotypic effects.
 I would also like to know the variance of background genetic effects between and among strains.